hackclub/hackclub/workshops/dodge/README.md

 }
 ```

 But what's this?
 Looks like we're off by half the player width again.
-For those of you who avoided this, propz for paying attention.
+For those of you who avoided this, props for paying attention.
 The foreshadowing for this was in our creation of the player.
-We set the initial position there, and since passing it the initial x-position of width/2 placed it directly in the center, that was a hint that the sprite's position coordinate is in its center, and the reason why we have to offset by half the player width for both boundaries.
+We set the initial position there, and since passing it the initial x-position of `width/2` placed it directly in the center, that was a hint that the sprite's position coordinate is in its center, and the reason why we have to offset by half the player width for both boundaries.

 So we'll make changes accordingly: